 International Student Organization (ISO)

 The purpose of the ISO is to connect international students to resources and support systems in the United States and STAC.
-ISO strives to provide educational events and opportunities to discuss the differences and similarities in culture, politics, infrastructure, systems etc. Through ISO international students will be able to share concerns, questions and experiences in a safe and supportive environment.
+ISO strives to provide educational events and opportunities to discuss the differences and similarities in culture, politics, infrastructure, systems, etc. Through ISO international students will be able to share concerns, questions, and experiences in a safe and supportive environment.

 Mental Health Club

 Mental health is such an important topic and I want our campus to have a club where we can have open discussions about mental health.
-I want to share my knowledge and have a set time every week where students can come to talk about their mental health.
+I want to share my knowledge and have a set time every week when students can come to talk about their mental health.
 The club can be used as an outlet for students to come and decompress from their busy week in college.
-I have learned the important of setting a schedule and having mental health days in order to improve my own mental health.
+I have learned the importance of setting a schedule and having mental health days in order to improve my own mental health.
 Students can share their struggles with mental health as well as strategies that work for them.
 I also want to have fundraisers such as bake sales and walks to raise money for mental health organizations.
 This club’s main purpose is to bring students together and break the stigma of mental health and let others know they are not alone.

 A way for all students to bond through scientific activities in a fun and educational way.
 Recreate your favorite physics, anatomy, and chemistry experiments and demonstrations through competitions with your peers such as egg drop contests, etc. The goal of this club is to bring together students of all majors through fun experiments and contests.
-For science majors in particular, this club is a great opportunity to become involved and familiar with your future professors and peers.
+For science majors, in particular, this club is a great opportunity to become involved and familiar with your future professors and peers.

 Spartan Knitters (SK)

 The purpose of the SK is to introduce students to the lost art of knitting, showing them that it is fun, relaxing and a skill set that anyone regardless of experience can enjoy.
-We want to provide education and a space for all level knitters by hosting weekly meetings to chat and knit.
+We want to provide education and a space for all-level knitters by hosting weekly meetings to chat and knit.

 Spartan Comedy Club